Funded by Senate Bill 1407

-The AOC is the lead agency for environmental review under CEQA.
-The AOC's environmental review, a Mitigated Negative Declaration, indicates that environmental impacts will be less than significant when proposed mitigation measures are implemented.
+Through its staff, the Judicial Council is the lead agency for environmental review under CEQA.
+Staff's environmental review, a Mitigated Negative Declaration, indicates that environmental impacts will be less than significant when proposed mitigation measures are implemented.

 Why is money being spent on a new courthouse when there are so many other local needs and there is a state budget crisis?

 The project is funded and managed by the state, not the County, using funds specifically approved by the state legislature for courthouse construction.
 These funds come from court fees and fines (specifically collected for this purpose according to statute), so new court construction is paid for by “user fees,” not the state's General Fund.
 The courts comprise the judicial branch of state government, now independent of the County administrative structure.
 The Court and County share the same building, and the two entities work together in many areas, but are separate government entities.

 The courthouse will be funded from statewide increases in court user fees, authorized by Senate Bill 1407, which passed in 2008.
 This bill approved the issuance of up to $5 billion in lease revenue bonds to fund this project and 40 others throughout the state, to be repaid by court fees, penalties, and assessments.